WICG/origin-policy/policy-format.md

-- Are there any generic properties (like 'must understand') that apply to all policy items, or is this merely a collection of otherwise unrelated policy items.
+- Are there any generic properties (like 'must understand') that apply to all policy items, or is this merely a collection of otherwise unrelated policy items?
-- Error handling: (E.g., reject malformed policies?)
-This would likely need to be fully defined for cross-browser compatibility, but the exact definition will have substantial impact on deployability and security.
-The present course here seems unclear.
+- Error handling: This would likely need to be fully defined for cross-browser compatibility, but the exact definition will have substantial impact on deployability and security.
+This should be revisited following early tester feedback.

 ## File Format Evolution